Balsamic vinegar: Comparison

-Unprotected types

-Italian condimenti that do not use the term balsamic

-There are also condimenti that do not use the term balsamic and hence implying even less about their method of production.
-The more balsamic-like products may be made by a producer of the PGI and the PDO inside Modena and Reggio Emilia provinces using a method similar to the vinegars, but not falling into the definition of either the PDO/PGI and not under consortium supervision.
-Examples can include a premium vinegar made from pure grape must (not a PGI because wine vinegar is required in the PGI) to so-called "white balsamic" (Condimento Bianco, made to have a similar taste with a lighter color).

 Non-Italian balsamic vinegars

-Furthermore, non-Italian producers may produce products made by the same method as the vinegars, not made under consortium supervision.
+Non-Italian producers may produce products made by the same method as the vinegars, not made under consortium supervision.
 No reference to the PDO/PGI can be made for those products, and they cannot use the geographical names Modena or Reggio Emilia.
 However, because they are made outside of Italy, they are free to use the term "balsamic vinegar".

-Inside of the EU, Germany and Greece both have established productions of balsamic vinegars.
+Inside the European Union, Germany and Greece both have established productions of balsamic vinegars.
 As a result, they opposed the original application of balsamic vinegar of Modena IGP until it was clarified that they will still be allowed to use the term "balsamic vinegar".
 Greece also tried unsuccessfully to obtain a geographic indication of their local balsamic vinegar after the acceptance of the IGP.
 In 2019, the European Court of Justice confirmed the protection on the PGI does not extend to the individual words of balsamico and aceto.
 As a result, producers in these countries remain free to use the words, so long as the product does not deceive the customer as to the origin of the product when the name is taken as a whole.